LectureDoc is an authoring system for creating lecture material; i. e., lecture slides, notes and exercises from a single document.

 Basic appear animations can be created using the (CSS) class incremental[1].
 You can also define a corresponding custom role (.. role:: incremental) to animate parts of a text.

-In case of (un-)ordered lists (ol or ul in HTML) it is sufficient to associate the class incremental using the class directive with the list.
-It is also possible, to only specify the class attribute for the required list items.
+In case of (un-)ordered and definition lists (ol or ul in HTML) it is sufficient to associate the class incremental-list using the class directive with the list.
+It is also possible, to only specify the incremental class attribute for the required list items.

 Example